-Following the ownership change of the Tropicana Las Vegas on August 25, 2015, we acquired federal net operating loss carry-forwards and general business credit carryforwards in the amount of \$190.9 million and \$0.9 million, which will expire on various dates from 2029 through 2035.
+Following the ownership change of the Tropicana Las Vegas, the Company has a total federal net operating loss carry-forwards and general business credit carryforwards in the amount of \$171.6 million for the year ended December 31, 2016, which will expire on various dates from 2029 through 2034.
 These tax attributes are subject to limitations under the Internal Revenue Code and underlying Treasury Regulations, however we believe it is more likely than not that the benefit from these tax attributes will not be realized.
-In the recognition of this risk, we have provided a full valuation allowance on the acquired deferred tax assets related to these net operating and general business credit carryforwards.
-In the event our assumptions change, which allows the Company to realize these acquired tax attributes, the benefits related to any reversal of the valuation allowance on the deferred tax assets as of December 31, 2015, will be recognized as a reduction of income tax expense.
+In the recognition of this risk, we have provided a full valuation allowance on the deferred tax assets related to these net operating and general business credit carryforwards.
+In the event our assumptions change, which allows the Company to realize these acquired tax attributes, the benefits related to any reversal of the valuation allowance on the deferred tax assets as of December 31, 2016, will be recognized as a reduction of income tax expense.

-For state income tax reporting, the Company has gross state net operating loss carry-forwards aggregating approximately \$202.0 million available to reduce future state income taxes, primarily for the Commonwealth of Pennsylvania and the States of Missouri, New Mexico and Ohio localities as of December 31, 2015.
-The tax benefit associated with these net operating loss carry-forwards is approximately \$9.9 million.
+For state income tax reporting, the Company has gross state net operating loss carry-forwards aggregating approximately \$220.9 million available to reduce future state income taxes, primarily for the Commonwealth of Pennsylvania and the States of Missouri, New Mexico, Maine and Ohio localities as of December 31, 2016.
+The tax benefit associated with these net operating loss carry-forwards is approximately \$10.4 million.
 Due to statutorily limited operating loss carry-forwards and income and loss projections in the applicable jurisdictions, a full valuation allowance has been recorded to reflect the net operating losses which are not presently expected to be realized.
-If not used, substantially all the carry-forwards will expire at various dates from December 31, 2016 to December 31, 2035.
+If not used, substantially all the carry-forwards will expire at various dates from December 31, 2017 to December 31, 2036.

-Also, certain subsidiaries have accumulated gross state net operating loss carry-forwards aggregating approximately \$1.2 billion for which no benefit has been recorded as they are attributable to uncertain tax positions and excess tax benefits from stock option deductions.
-The unrecognized tax benefits as of December 31, 2015 attributable to these net operating losses was approximately \$69.4 million.
-Due to the uncertain tax position and excess tax benefits from stock option deductions, these net operating losses are not included as components of deferred tax assets as of December 31, 2015.
-In the event of any benefit from realization of these net operating losses, \$11.4 million would be treated as an increase to equity, and the remainder would be treated as a reduction of tax expense.
-If not used, substantially all the carry-forwards will expire at various dates from December 31, 2016 to December 31, 2035.
+Also, certain subsidiaries have accumulated gross state and federal net operating loss carry-forwards aggregating approximately \$1.5 billion for which no benefit has been recorded as they are attributable to uncertain tax positions and excess tax benefits from stock option deductions.
+The unrecognized tax benefits as of December 31, 2016 attributable to these net operating losses was approximately \$86.1 million.
+Due to the uncertain tax position and excess tax benefits from stock option deductions, these net operating losses are not included as components of deferred tax assets as of December 31, 2016.
+In the event of any benefit from realization of these net operating losses, \$13.9 million would be treated as an increase to equity, and the remainder would be treated as a reduction of tax expense.
+If not used, substantially all the carry-forwards will expire at various dates from December 31, 2017 to December 31, 2036.

-Additionally, included in the Company's full valuation allowance is \$2.3 million for federal capital losses that will expire if not used via the realization of capital gains by December 31, 2033.
-Overall the Company's valuation allowance at December 31, 2015 increased from December 31, 2014 by a net amount of \$99.8 million primarily due to the acquired deferred tax assets related to the Tropicana's tax attributes of \$68.2 million and other deferred tax assets during the year of \$31.6 million.
+Additionally, included in the Company's full valuation allowance is \$0.2 million for federal capital losses that will expire if not used via the realization of capital gains by December 31, 2018.
+Overall the Company's valuation allowance at December 31, 2016 decreased from December 31, 2015 by a net amount of \$15.8 million primarily due to the acquired deferred tax liabilities related to Rocket Speed of \$10.3 million and other realized deferred tax assets during the year of \$5.5 million.

-The provision for income taxes charged to operations for the years ended December 31, 2015, 2014 and 2013 was as follows:
+The provision for income taxes charged to operations for the years ended December 31, 2016, 2015 and 2014 was as follows: